eladcohen333/rag_aws/lib/user-interface/react-app/README.md

 ## Running locally

-You can run this vite react app locally following these steps.
+You can run this vite react app locally following these steps.!

 ### Deploy infrastructure to AWS